SolDev69/unified-mesa-project/docs/drivers/zink.rst

 OpenGL 3.3
 ^^^^^^^^^^

-For OpenGL 3.3 support, the following additional requirements needs to be supported, although some of these might not actually get verified:
+For OpenGL 3.3 support, the following additional requirements must be supported, although some of these might not actually get verified:

 * ``VkPhysicalDeviceFeatures``: